 Free Unjolee Moore!

-Updates and Next Steps: Pack the Court March 21st
+Updates and Next Steps: Take Action Now

 Page 24 of Judge Poole’s memorandum states, “Mr. Moore’s trial counsel, Attorney Garth Best, was said to have reviewed phone records, but not the phone records (Exhibits 1-3) presented during the post-conviction hearing, ‘which include post-conviction counsel’s notes’.”
 This is incorrect.
 Attorney Garth Best stated during the hearing that there were no cell phone records in the master case file when he was the defense attorney on this case.
 This can be further confirmed in Mr. Moore’s original trial transcript in which Attorney Best asked Detective Wenger where the phone records were located.
 The handwritten notes on the phone records were not made by post-conviction counsel.
 The phone records came from the master case file that was composed of documents from the State, the DA, Detective Wenger, and any other police officials that were involved in the investigative process of this case.
 Detective Wenger and the DA’s office possessed these phone records and knew in 2010 that Mr. Moore was innocent, based off of the phone records that they produced.